shaido987/shaido987.github.io/_pages/repositories.md

 ---

-All open-sourced code that I create can be found on [GitHub](https://github.com/shaido987).
-A couple of recent project repositories are shown down below.
+All of my open-sourced code can be found on [GitHub](https://github.com/shaido987).
+Below are a couple of recent project repositories.

 {% if site.data.repositories.github_users %}